IOS-OSD-DPG/pycurrents_ADCP_processing/README.md

 # pycurrents_ADCP_processing

-For performing "level 0" (L0) and "level 1" (L1) processing on raw moored ADCP data in Python using the UHDAS `pycurrents` package.
+For performing "level 0" (L0), "level 1" (L1), and "level 2" (L2) processing on raw moored ADCP data in Python using the UHDAS `pycurrents` package.

 L0 processing does not include any processing.
 Raw ADCP data is combined with metadata from a csv file and exported in netCDF format.